 ZTNA and iDMZ—The Gold Standard for OT Remote Access

-Requirement: This module addresses the secure brokering of remote OEM access to onboard OT environments, satisfying IACS UR E26 requirements for authenticated conduits.
+Requirement: This module addresses the secure brokering of remote OEM access to onboard OT environments, satisfying IACS UR E26 requirements for authenticated and controlled conduits.

 In the maritime world, enabling remote access to critical Operational Technology (OT) networks is essential for maintenance.
 However, directly exposing these systems to the internet is an unacceptable risk.